WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 If an ActorDefinition already exists in the Commons repository, and its definitions is adequate to the case submitted, the author

--   Reuse an existing persona No need to create one
+-   Reuse an existing persona
 -   Create a dummy / void profile

 If an ActorDefinition already exists in the Commons repository, but its